jdkfr/PhDCyberSecurity/README.md

 🔹 No Obligation, But Ethical Citation Expected 🤝
 While no licensing fees or formal permissions are required, academic integrity matters!
 If this code contributes to your work, proper citation is mandatory 📚.
 Kindly acknowledge:

 "Source Code Courtesy: Dr. Khan Farhan Rafat (2025).
-[Code Title/Description].
-[URL/GitHub if applicable]."
+Digital Houdini.(https://github.com/jdkfr/PhDCyberSecurity)."

 🔹 Disclaimer of Liability ⚠️
 This code is provided "AS IS" without warranties.
 The author assumes no responsibility for errors, damages, or misuse.
 Use at your own risk.